jaredfolkins/spaceelevator/README.md

 ### O(n)

-	Some of the seeking functions/methods are not optimized
+	Some of the seeking functions/methods are not optimized.

 ### Add more algorithms

-	Nuff said
+	It would be cool to explore a few more with my kids.